Six Ways to Be Ready for a Campus Shutdown

 Japan’s nationwide shutdown of its schools due to Coronavirus (COVID-19) got me thinking about what would happen if universities in the U.S. closed their doors for a month.
 Even if it doesn’t happen with this pandemic, some natural disaster or other unexpected events will certainly cause campus closures across the country this year.
 The higher education workplace is generally unprepared to support employees in continuing operations to serve students during campus closures.

-Where I live in Northern California, most institutions closed for up to two weeks in November 2018 due to heavy smoke from devasting fires.
-Others have experienced closures due to rolling electric blackouts to prevent fires.
+Where I live in Northern California, most institutions closed for up to two weeks in November 2018 due to heavy smoke from devastating fires.
+Others have experienced closures due to rolling electrical blackouts to prevent fires.
 Many institutions shut down altogether, and most cease operations and pay “nonessential” employees for the days off.
 For large institutions that close their campuses and pay employees for days off rather than creating an opportunity for them to work from home, the cost gets into millions of dollars in lost wages.
 Frankly, this situation is irresponsible in an era of escalating tuition.
 Institutions in other regions of the country have repeated this pattern during floods, snowstorms, and other closure events.

 With the scare over Coronavirus, I was curious if institutions have become more prepared to continue essential functions remotely in the case of an extended campus closure.
 In the last few days, I polled colleagues at multiple colleges and universities across the country (public, private, 2-year, and 4-year).